With the right patio ideas, you can completely transform not only the way your garden looks, but also how you use it.

 As unpredictable as the British summertime is, you can always rely on the fact it will rain at some point.
 However, by creating an outdoor dining with a roof or even a temporary cover the space can be enjoyed even in colder months.

-Verandas and covered outdoor spaces were definitely a trend when we were required to stay at home in 2020 and 2021, and the principles have inspired many to retain them as permanent features in 2022.
+Verandas and covered outdoor spaces were definitely a trend when we were required to stay at home in 2020 and 2021, and the principles have inspired many to retain them as permanent features.

 Choosing a patio or decking will be very much dependant on how much maintenance you're prepared to keep up, and the initial budget outlay you're prepared to spend.